citapress/citapress/content/books/planted-in-a-strange-earth-selected-writings-by-zitkala-sa/index.md

   <p><b>Cover:</b> Mer Young is an Indigenous published multidisciplinary artist, BIPOC activist, steward of land and water and environmental justice advocate.</p>

+  <p><b>Zine Design:</b> Kassie John is a Diné designer and illustrator who specializes in digital storytelling and research-based art. </p>
 published: true
 ---
 ## EDITOR'S NOTE